Newborns may be large because the parents are large or because the mother has diabetes or is obese.

-Symptoms of large-for-gestational-age newborns are mainly related to any complications that occur.
+Symptoms of large-for-gestational-age (LGA) newborns are mainly related to any complications that occur.

-Common complications in large-for-gestational-age newborns include the following:
+Common complications in LGA newborns include the following:

 Birth injuries Birth Injuries in Newborns Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
 Many newborns have minor injuries during birth... read more : Common injuries include stretching of the nerves in the shoulder (brachial plexus injuries Nerve injuries Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
 Many newborns have minor injuries during birth... read more ) and fractures.

-Low Apgar score Apgar Score The successful transition of a fetus, which is immersed in amniotic fluid and totally dependent on the placenta for nutrition and oxygen, to a crying, air-breathing baby is a source of wonder... read more : The Apgar score is a rating of the baby's condition in the first minutes of life.
+Low Apgar score Apgar Score : The Apgar score is a rating of the baby's condition in the first minutes of life.
 LGA infants tend to have lower Apgar scores and are more likely to require assistance at birth.

 Perinatal asphyxia Perinatal asphyxia Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
 Many newborns have minor injuries during birth... read more : This complication is a decrease in blood flow to the baby before, during, or just after delivery.
 This complication may result from a problem with the placenta before or during delivery or from difficulty delivering an LGA baby for reasons noted above.